 - In turn, the proxy communicates to the printer

-First step: see where it fails
+First step: see what's not working

-When printing fails, the first thing to do is to know if the issue is
+When printing fails, the first thing to do is to know if the issue is:

 - Between the iPad and the proxy